kkgogogo17/README.md/README.md

 - 👋 Hi, I’m @Eric Kang
-- 👀 I’m interested in Blockchain, smartcontract, MEV
+- 👀 I’m interested in FrontEnd, Blockchain, smartcontract, MEV
 - 🌱 I’m currently learning Javascript, Java and python.
-- 📫 How to reach me MyEmail: kang.zi@northeastern.edu
+- 📫 How to reach me : kang.zi@northeastern.edu

 <!---
 ZibinKang/ZibinKang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.